ThalesGroup/security-risk-assessment-tool/README.md

 Documentation for lib is available at [lib/doc/index.html](lib/doc/index.html).

+## Contact

+* Carl Eric Codere is currently overseeing the project in Thales DIS

 ## Credits

-* Frederic Paillart who managed the initial version of the tool.
+* Frederic Paillart who managed the initial version of the tool using Infopath
+  * Several people including Philippe Biton, Antoine Galland, Frank Converset, Karen Lu, Petr Skripal, Sebastien Petit, Patrick George who improved, commented and/or worked on the ISRA methodology throughout the years.
+Apologies if i missed someone in this list, contact me if its the case.
+* Megan Liow for the initial port to Electron.
+* Alvin Siah for the major improvements to the Electron version.

 ## Contributing